Infinity Q Diversified Alpha Fund (IQDNX/IQDAX) Liquidation

 2A.
 Interim Distribution

-2A.1 (Updated 12/3/21) How should shareholders treat the Interim Distribution for U.S. federal income tax purposes?
+2A.1 (Updated 6/27/24) How should shareholders treat the Interim Distributions for U.S. federal income tax purposes?

 U.S. shareholders are strongly urged to consult their own tax advisors regarding the availability and timing of recognizing a tax loss, as the Fund (like other mutual funds) does not provide tax advice.

-The Interim Distribution will be a cash liquidating distribution with respect to shares held in each shareholder account that is expected to be part of one or more distributions in complete liquidation of the Fund.
-Accordingly, the amount of the Interim Distribution (together with the aggregate amounts received from the series of liquidating distributions of which the Interim Distribution is a part) should be applied against the shareholder’s aggregate basis in all their shares in the Fund to determine gain or loss.
+The Interim Distributions are cash liquidating distribution with respect to shares held in each shareholder account.
+Accordingly, the amounts of the Interim Distributions (together with the aggregate amounts received from the series of liquidating distributions of which the Interim Distributions are a part) should be applied against the shareholder’s aggregate basis in all their shares in the Fund to determine gain or loss.
 A shareholder generally can only recognize a loss following the final liquidating distribution of the Fund if the total of all liquidating distributions received are less than the shareholder’s aggregate basis in all their shares of the Fund.

 See also FAQ 4.1.

-The Interim Distribution did not result in a partial redemption of shares or other reduction of the total number of shares held by each shareholder.
+The Interim Distributions did not result in a partial redemption of shares or other reduction of the total number of shares held by each shareholder.

-As of December 23, 2021, if you are a current shareholder of the Fund and you did not yet receive an interim distribution, it may be for one or more of the following reasons:
+As of June 27, 2024, the Fund has made four interim distributions to shareholders: the first in December 2021, the second in April 2022, the third in December 2023, and the fourth in April 2024.
+If you are a current shareholder of the Fund and you did not receive one or more of the interim distributions, it may be for one or more of the following reasons:

 • ACCOUNTS WITH HOLDBACKS FOR NET GAINS.
-There are a small number of current shareholder accounts for which the Fund is holding back the interim distribution based on amounts previously received by that shareholder on one or more redemptions of Fund shares prior to February 18, 2021 pursuant to a NAV that the Fund has preliminarily determined was overstated.
-A final determination as to whether such shareholders will receive a distribution will be made after the Fund finalizes its calculations.
-The intermediaries and custodians have the list of accounts that did not receive the initial distribution and can advise you if that is the reason you did not receive an interim distribution.
+There are a small number of current shareholder accounts for which the Fund is not making one or more interim distributions based on amounts previously received by that shareholder on one or more redemptions of Fund shares prior to February 18, 2021 pursuant to a NAV that the Fund has determined was overstated.
+The intermediaries and custodians have the list of accounts that did not receive interim distributions and can advise you if that is the reason you did not receive any interim distributions.

 • PRIOR REDEMPTIONS.
 If a shareholder submitted a request to redeem shares on or before 4:00 p.m.
-EST on February 18, 2021 that was not paid in February 2021, the Plan of Distribution treats that shareholder as having a “Redemption Claim” and such shareholder does not receive an interim distribution with respect to those shares.
-Instead, the Fund will pay Redemption Claims separately.
-The intermediaries have a list of the few accounts that relate to Redemption Claims.
+EST on February 18, 2021 that was not paid in February 2021, the Plan of Distribution treated that shareholder as having a “Redemption Claim” and such shareholder did not receive an interim distribution with respect to those shares.
+Such Redemption Claims were paid separately.
 Please view the Plan for more information for treatment of “Redemption Claims” as defined in the Plan of Distribution.

-2A.4 (Updated 12/28/21) How was the per share dollar amount of the recent interim distribution determined?
+2A.4 (Updated 12/28/21) How was the per share dollar amount of the first interim distribution determined?

 The dollar amount of $3.7197 per share for Institutional Shares (IDQNX) and $3.6676 per share for Investor Shares (IDDAX), was determined by dividing the $500 million interim distribution by the number of Institutional Shares and Investor Shares outstanding as of February 18, 2021 that were eligible for an initial distribution.
 For more information, please see Shareholder Notice Regarding the Interim Distribution.

-Yes, the Fund has posted an IRS Form 8937 for both distributions.
-They can be accessed in the “Important Documents” tab or HERE (initial interim distribution) and HERE (second interim distribution).
+Yes, the Fund has posted an IRS Form 8937 for the four interim distributions to date.
+They can be accessed in the “Important Documents” tab or HERE (initial interim distribution), HERE (second interim distribution), HERE (third interim distribution), and HERE (fourth interim distribution).

-2A.6 (Updated 3/8/22) Will Shareholders receive an IRS Form 1099 from the Fund on account of the Interim Distribution?
+2A.6 (Updated 3/8/22) Will Shareholders receive an IRS Form 1099 from the Fund on account of the Interim Distributions?

 2A.7 (Updated 6/29/22) How was the per share dollar amount of the second interim distribution determined?